Keynotes • March 15, 2018

 AUDIENCE: Assassin’s Creed?

-David Tian, Ph.D.: Assassin’s Creed!
+David Tien, Ph.D.: Assassin’s Creed!
 Thank you.
 So, yes, the video game.
 What was the deal with that, is it because he’s the character that you play in the video game, and you keep dying, and then a new one comes?
 Is that the idea?
 Who’s seen Assassin’s Creed?

 AUDIENCE: I watched it on my –

-David Tian, Ph.D.: Who’s played it before?
+David Tien, Ph.D.: Who’s played it before?
 Oh, do you know?
 Okay, so I don’t know.
 For some reason, Michael Fassbender was a clone.
 And he gets two-thirds, three quarters through the movie, finds out he’s a clone, and he’s like, “What?
 No way!”
 And then he’s like, “You’re the 15th one.”

 And then he starts to feel bad about himself.
 But he wants to make himself special.
 “I’m different from all the other clones because I will actually save this thing” or whatever.
 I forget what it is.
 And then at the end, he actually is different.
 He’s a clone, yes, but now he gets badges or something.
 And the end of the movie he’s like, now special clone.